Dog anatomy: Physical characteristics

 Sixty percent of the dog's body mass falls on the front legs.

 The dog has a cardiovascular system.
 The dog's muscles provide the dog with the ability to jump and leap.
 Their legs can propel them to leap forward rapidly to chase and overcome prey.
 They have small, tight feet and walk on their toes (thus having a digitigrade stance and locomotion).
 Their rear legs are fairly rigid and sturdy.
 The front legs are loose and flexible, with only muscle attaching them to the torso.

 The dog's muzzle size will vary with the breed.
-Dogs with medium muzzles, such as the German Shepherd Dog, are called mesocephalic and dogs with a pushed in muzzle, such as the Pug, are called brachycephalic.
+Dogs with medium muzzles, such as the German Shepherd, are called mesocephalic and dogs with a pushed in muzzle, such as the Pug, are called brachycephalic.
 Today's toy breeds have skeletons that mature in only a few months, while giant breeds, such as the Mastiffs, take 16 to 18 months for the skeleton to mature.
 Dwarfism has affected the proportions of some breeds' skeletons, as in the Basset Hound.

 All living Canidae have a ligament connecting the spinous process of their first thoracic (or chest) vertebra to the back of the axis bone (second cervical or neck bone), which supports the weight of the head without active muscle exertion, thus saving energy.
 This ligament is analogous in function (but different in exact structural detail) to the nuchal ligament found in ungulates.
 This ligament allows dogs to carry their heads while running long distances, such as while following scent trails with their nose to the ground, without expending much energy.

 Dogs have disconnected shoulder bones (lacking the collar bone of the human skeleton) that allow a greater stride length for running and leaping.
 They walk on four toes, front and back, and have vestigial dewclaws on their front legs and on their rear legs.
 When a dog has extra dewclaws in addition to the usual one in the rear, the dog is said to be "double dewclawed."